Jake Hager (baseball)

-Jake William Hager (born March 4, 1993) is an American professional baseball shortstop in the Arizona Diamondbacks organization.
-He has previously played in Major League Baseball (MLB) for the New York Mets.
+Jake William Hager (born March 4, 1993) is an American former professional baseball shortstop.
+He played in Major League Baseball (MLB) for the New York Mets and Arizona Diamondbacks.

 Career

 Tampa Bay Rays

 Hager attended Sierra Vista High School in Spring Valley, Nevada, where he was a four-year starter on the baseball team.
-As a senior, he was the Nevada Gatorade Baseball Player of the Year after batting .547 with 11 home runs and 57 RBIs.
+As a senior, he was the Nevada Gatorade Baseball Player of the Year after batting .547 with 11 home runs and 57 RBI.
 Hager was drafted by the Tampa Bay Rays in the first round (32nd overall) of the 2011 Major League Baseball draft.
 He signed with the Rays rather than play college baseball at Arizona State University.

-After signing, Hager made his professional debut that same year for Princeton Rays and spent the whole season there, batting .269 with four home runs and 17 RBIs in 47 games.
-He played for the Bowling Green Hot Rods in 2012 where he slashed .281/.345/.412 with ten home runs and 72 RBIS in 114 games, Charlotte Stone Crabs in 2013 where he batted .258 with 33 RBIs in 113 games, and Montgomery Biscuits in 2014 where he posted a .271 batting average with four home runs and 47 RBIs in 114 games.
-Hager did not play in 2015 due to injury.
-In 2016, he played for Montgomery and the Durham Bulls where he batted a combined a combined .233 with four home runs and 38 RBIs in 114 games, and in 2017, he returned to Durham where he slashed .229/.275/.328 with four home runs and 26 RBIs in 73 games.
+After signing, Hager made his professional debut that same year for rookie–level Princeton Rays and spent the whole season there, batting .269 with four home runs and 17 RBI in 47 games.
+He played for the Single–A Bowling Green Hot Rods in 2012 where he slashed .281/.345/.412 with ten home runs and 72 RBI in 114 games, the High–A Charlotte Stone Crabs in 2013 where he batted .258 with 33 RBI in 113 games, and the Double–A Montgomery Biscuits in 2014 where he posted a .271 batting average with four home runs and 47 RBI in 114 games.

+On April 5, 2015, it was announced that Hager would require knee surgery, necessitating a six-month recovery and ruling him out for the entirety of the season.
+In 2016, Hager played for Montgomery and the Triple–A Durham Bulls where he batted a combined a combined .233 with four home runs and 38 RBI in 114 games, and in 2017, he returned to Durham where he slashed .229/.275/.328 with four home runs and 26 RBI in 73 games.
 Hager elected free agency on November 6, 2017.

 Milwaukee Brewers

 On February 9, 2018, Hager signed with the St. Paul Saints of the American Association.

-On February 20, 2018, Hager signed a minor league contract with the Milwaukee Brewers.
+On February 20, Hager signed a minor league contract with the Milwaukee Brewers.
 He was assigned to the Biloxi Shuckers.

-On October 29, Hager re-signed to a minor league contract that included an invitation to 2019 spring training.
-He elected free agency following the 2019 season.
+On October 29, 2018, Hager re-signed with Milwaukee on a minor league contract that included an invitation to spring training.
+He spent the 2019 campaign with the Triple–A San Antonio Missions, playing in 114 games and slashing .242/.304/.413 with 12 home runs and 41 RBI.
+Hager elected free agency following the season on November 4, 2019.